denis-mludek/kaiju/README.md

 - Fast (thanks to [snabbdom](https://github.com/paldepind/snabbdom), subtree redraw optimizations and RAF)
 - Has the same programming model for global app state and components' local state
 - Flux-like data flow.
-Gentle learning curve and more escape hatches compared to most approaches based on streams.
+Gentle learning curve, faster and more flexible compared to most approaches based on streams.
 - No JS `class` / `this` nonsense
 - Tiny size in KB
 - Comes with useful logs